Peer-to-Peer (P2P) Architecture

 How does P2P network work?

-Peer-to-peer (P2P) networks do not have a dedicated server for user authentication.
-This means that each computer is responsible for its own protection and may require a separate user account for each machine that a user wants to access.
-So users save files on their own machines and are responsible for backing them up properly.
+• Peer-to-peer networks do not have a dedicated server for user authentication.
+So each computer is responsible for its protection and may require a separate user account for each machine that a user wants to access.
+Users save files on their machines and are responsible for backing them properly.

-P2P architecture is most effective when there are many active peers in the network.
-This allows new peers to easily find other peers to connect to and ensures that there are enough remaining peers to take up the slack if many peers leave the network.
-When there are only a few peers in the network, there are fewer resources available overall.
+• P2P architecture is most effective when there are many active peers in the network.
+If there are more active peers, new peers can easily find other peers to connect to and ensure that there are enough remaining peers to take up the slack if some peers leave the network.
+When there are only a few active peers, there are fewer resources available overall.

-In a P2P file-sharing program, the more common a file is, the faster it can be downloaded because many peers are sharing it.
-To make P2P work more efficiently, the workload is often divided into small pieces that can be reassembled later.
-This allows many peers to work on the same task simultaneously and reduces the amount of work that each peer has to do.
+• In a P2P file-sharing, the more common a file is, the faster it can be downloaded because many peers are sharing it.
+To make P2P more efficient, one can divide the workload into small pieces that can be reassembled later.
+This will help many peers to work on the same task simultaneously and reduce the amount of work that each peer has to do.

-• Voice communication: P2P networks can also be used for voice communication, such as through VoIP (Voice over Internet Protocol) technology.
+• Used for voice communication, such as through VoIP (Voice over Internet Protocol) technology.

 • Bitcoin: Bitcoin is a P2P cryptocurrency that operates without a central monetary authority.
 Transactions are verified and recorded on a decentralized network of computers, rather than being centrally managed.